Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 Treadmill

 A treadmill is a piece of equipment that allows you to walk or run indoors.
 It provides an effective cardio workout, and offers what is considered high-impact exercise.
+It can help burn a substantial amount of calories in a short amount of time, depending on the intensity.

 Exercise bike